 Once the compost becomes completely dry, crumbly and brown, it is ready to be used for your garden.
 This is the part where you should add around 4 to 6 inches of the compost you made to your flower beds and pots when the planting season begins.
 Some gardeners might even leave their fully formed compost in water for several days to steep.

 This is usually referred to as compost tea and is often used as a homemade liquid fertilizer.
 However, it is totally up to you whether you want to do this step or not.
 If you opt for using fully formed compost without any additional steps, you can then proceed to combine it with earth by using a high-quality garden fork that will help you layout your garden just the way you want.
 In the end, the only important thing is that you choose the composting method that fits your lifestyle and your garden's needs.
-No matter what system you end up using, compost will turn out just fine.
+No matter what system you end up using, your smart disposal will turn out just fine.

 Lastly, it's important to let nature do its part too.
 Even though they are very small, compost worms actually play a huge role in composting.
 They tend to live their lives in the dark and they love the compost heap.
+Smart disposal means letting worms do the dirty work.

 They eat the waste material in compost bins and then convert it into liquid feed and compost.
 One of the most efficient worms that can be found living in compost is called a tiger worm.
 They work their way through compost very quickly and can help you through your composting process a lot.